gwaxG/robot_ws/installation/README.md

 # Installation

 This folder contains description for manual installation, description of python dependencies and automatic installation script.
 We suppose that installation is done on a clean Ubuntu 20.04, if it is not the case, then follow the step-by-step installation guide and modify commands accordnigly to your situation.
+Consider to allocate around 30 GB  or moreon the hard disk.
+We also need to notify that installation could take several hours due to source installation of Gazebo.

 ## What will be installed and done:
 1. ROS Noetic with ros-control, ros-controllers, controller-manager, geometry2, hector_models, gazebo_ros_pkgs;